clawpack/fvmhp_materials/slides_pdf/README.md

+# fvmhp_materials/slides_pdf

+This directory contains a pdf file for each slide deck.

+In addition, `fvmhp01-25.pdf` contains all slides from decks 01-25, and `fvmhp01-25_draft.pdf` contains a version showing the path to the latex source for each individual slide in the bottom corner of the slide.

+Latex source for each slide deck can be found in the `slides` directory, and for each slide in `slides/fvm`.

-# Brief summary of topics covered in each deck:
+## Brief summary of topics covered in each deck:

  - FVMHP01 - Derivation of Conservation Laws
  - FVMHP02 - Variable Coefficient Advection